The Derived Deligne Conjecture: The Classical Deligne Conjecture

-\begin{corollary}[The $A_\infty$-Deligne conjecture] If $A$ is an $A_\infty$-algebra, then its Hochschild complex $S\s\End_A$ is a $J$-algebra. \end{corollary} \begin{proof} Clearly, $\s\End_A$ is a brace algebra as it is an operad.
+\begin{corollary}[The $A_\infty$-Deligne conjecture] If $A$ is an $A_\infty$-algebra, then its Hochschild complex $S\s\End_A$ is a $J$-algebra. \end{corollary} \begin{proof} We know that $\s\End_A$ is a brace algebra as it is an operad.
 Since $A$ is an $A_\infty$-algebra, the structure map $m=m_1+m_2+\cdots$ determines an $A_\infty$-multiplication $m\in\s\End_A$.
 It follows by \Cref{ainftystructure} that $S\s\End_A$ is an $A_\infty$-algebra.
 Therefore, we need to show the compatibility relations.
-The result follows by direct computation from \Cref{theorem}, expanding the definitions and taking into account the sign rules described in \Cref{koszulsigns}. \end{proof}
+The result follows by direct computation from \Cref{theorem}, expanding the definitions and taking into account the Koszul sign rule. \end{proof}